backtrace-labs/backtrace-unity/README.md

     - Capture native crashes: This option will appear for games being deployed to Android or iOS and will allow Backtrace to capture and symbolicate native stack traces from crashes impacting the Unity Engine or any Unity Plugin.
     - Capture ANR (Application not responding): This option will appear for Android or iOS and allow Backtrace to capture Hang reports.
 If enabled, a report will be generated if an application is not respinsive for more than 5 seconds.
     - Send Out of memory exceptions to Backtrace: This option will appear for Android or iOS and allow Backtrace to follow the behavior defined in the [Android](#android-specific-information) or [iOS](#ios-specific-information) sections.
-    - Enable client-side unwinding: This option will appear for Android and allow Backtrace to perform client side unwinding of native crashes.
+    - Enable client-side unwinding: This option will appear for supported versions of Android (NDK 19; Unity 2019+), and allow Backtrace to perform client side unwinding of native crashes.
 Please see [Android Client-side unwinding](#client-side-unwinding) for details.
   - Minidump type: Type of minidump that will be attached to Backtrace report in the report generated on Windows machine.
   - Attach Unity Player.log: Add Unity player log file to Backtrace report.
 NOTE: This feature is available only on desktop - Windows/MacOS/Linux.
   - Attach screenshot: Generate and attach screenshot of frame as exception occurs.